tBuddy00/itsm-killer/kubernetes/kub_first_deployment/step2_create_deployment/step2_create_deployment.md

 | --------------------- |:-----:| -----------:| ---------:| ---:|
 | itsm-demo-deployment  |  1/1  | 1           | 1         |  4s |

-This table shows all the deployments in our cluster.
+The command lists all our deployments.

 > Note: All our objects, including this deployment, are created within the **default namespace**.
 We’ll talk more about namespaces in a future lesson.